-Note: Stop engine and allow to cool before cleaning, transporting or storing the chain saw.

-- Clean the unit after each use.
+- Note: Stop engine and allow to cool before cleaning, transporting or storing the chainsaw. - Clean the unit after each use.
 Only use a mild detergent and sponge on plastic surfaces.
-Do not use aggressive cleaning agents. - use aggressive cleaning agents.

-Separation of fuel can lead to acids forming during storage.
-In order to avoid engine problems empty fuel system if storing for longer

-- than 30 days.
+Do not use aggressive cleaning agents. - Separation of fuel can lead to acids forming during storage.
+In order to avoid engine problems empty fuel system if storing for longer than 30 days.
 Empty the fuel tank, start the engine and allow to run until it stops.
 Ensure fresh fuel is used next season.
 Never use engine or carburettor cleaning products in the fuel tank as permanent damage may occur. - Do not store the machine or fuel in an enclosed area where fuel vapours can reach sparks or flame from switches, heaters, electric motors etc. - Store in a safe area out of the reach of children.

-11.1 TROUBLESHOOTING GUIDE
+11. TROUBLESHOOTING

-Warning: always stop the unit and disconnect the spark plug prior to performing any of the remedies, except where the remedy requires the engine to be running.
+WARNING: always stop the unit and disconnect the spark plug prior to performing any of the remedies, except where the remedy requires the engine to be running.